dowjones/dj-dna-streams-python/README.rst

 How To Use
 ----------

-This library is for Dow Jones customers consuming data from a Dow Jones Factiva Stream.
+This a Python3 library is for Dow Jones customers consuming data from a Dow Jones Factiva Stream.

 To use this we recommend 'pip installing' this by making the following addition to your requirements.txt: